 You might even find that you had problems getting the fire truck on the road at all.
-For example, in Pennsylvania, they don’t allow private vehicles to have emergency lighting or to use sirens, both of which are standard design for fire trucks.
+For example, in Pennsylvania, they don’t allow private vehicles to have emergency lighting or to use sirens, both of which are the standard designs for fire trucks.

 Many of the accessories that are standard on fire trucks may also be prohibited by law, so while you could easily buy yourself a fire truck, you might have to just leave it parked at the end of your drive as it might not be possible to drive it anywhere without breaking the law.

 If that doesn’t put you off your urge to buy a fire truck, may we recommend that you opt for buying a secondhand model, in order to save yourself some money and to make sure you’re not diverting a new vehicle away from one of the world’s fire services that need it to save lives with?